-Looking at the key to the left of the map, we see that we can find how America as a country responds to the statement "Global warming is happening."
-Click on "National" What percentage of Americans believe that global warming is happening?
+Looking at the key above the map, we can see that we can find how America as a country responds to the statement "Global warming is happening."
+Click on "National."
+What percentage of Americans believe that global warming is happening?

-As of September 2, 2020, 72% of Americans believe that global warming is happening.
+As of 2024, 72% of Americans believe that global warming is happening.